HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 Yearly data shows that most CMSs managed to improve their FID over the past year.
-Wix and Weebly both regressed by several percentage points over previous year’s data.
+Wix and Weebly both regressed by several percentage points over the previous year's data.

 #### Cumulative Layout Shift (CLS)